nodejs/node/doc/guides/usage-of-primordials-in-core.md

 ### Variadic functions

-There are some built-in functions that accepts a variable number of arguments (E.G.: `Math.max`, `%Array.prototype.push%`), it is sometimes useful to provide the list of arguments as an array.
-You can use function with the suffix `Apply` (E.G.: `MathMaxApply`, `FunctionPrototypePushApply`) to do that.
+There are some built-in functions that accept a variable number of arguments (e.g.: `Math.max`, `%Array.prototype.push%`).
+It is sometimes useful to provide the list of arguments as an array.
+You can use primordial function with the suffix `Apply` (e.g.: `MathMaxApply`, `FunctionPrototypePushApply`) to do that.

 ## Primordials with known performance issues

-One of the reason the current Node.js API is not temper-proof today is
+One of the reasons why the current Node.js API is not completely tamper-proof is
-performance: sometimes use of primordials removes some V8 optimisations which, when on a hot path, could significantly decrease the performance of Node.js.
+performance: sometimes the use of primordials can cause performance regressions with V8, which when in a hot code path, could significantly decrease the performance of code in Node.js.

-* Methods that mutates the internal state of arrays:
+* Methods that mutate the internal state of arrays:
   * `ArrayPrototypePush`
   * `ArrayPrototypePop`
   * `ArrayPrototypeShift`
   * `ArrayPrototypeUnshift`
 * Methods of the function prototype:
-  * `FunctionPrototypeBind`: use with caution
+  * `FunctionPrototypeBind`
-  * `FunctionPrototypeCall`: creates perf pitfall when used to invoke super constructor.
+  * `FunctionPrototypeCall`: creates performance issues when used to invoke super constructors.
   * `FunctionPrototype`: use `() => {}` instead when referencing a no-op
     function.
 * `SafeArrayIterator`

-In general, when sending or reviewing a PR that touches a hot path, use extra caution and run extensive benchmarks.
+In general, when sending or reviewing a PR that makes changes in a hot code path, use extra caution and run extensive benchmarks.

 ## How to avoid unsafe array iteration